-D2.3 has the form of a living document on the collaboration activities realised with EU projects and other related initiatives, capturing the outcomes of this liaison work.
-All the related actions were recorded including the preparation communications with the targeted projects, the rational justifying the establishment of the collaboration, detailed minutes of the collaboration meetings, etc. All these information items are available to MEF4CAP partners for further analysis if necessary.
+D2.3 has the form of a living document with the aim to capture the outcomes of this liaison work resulting from the collaboration activities realised with EU projects and other related initiatives.
+All the related actions were recorded, including the preparation communications with the targeted projects, the rationale justifying the establishment of the collaboration, detailed minutes of the collaboration meetings, etc. All these information items are available to MEF4CAP partners for further analysis if necessary.